Contributor Guide

 Notes on attrs

-IOData uses the attrs library, not to be confused with the attr library, for classes representing data loaded from files: IOData, MolecularBasis, Shell, MolecularOrbitals and Cube.
-This enables basic attribute validation, which eliminates potentially silly bugs.
-(See iodata/attrutils.py and the usage of validate_shape in all those classes.)
+IOData uses the attrs library, not to be confused with the attr library, for classes that represent data loaded from files: IOData, MolecularBasis, Shell, MolecularOrbitals and Cube.
+This allows for basic attribute validation, which eliminates potentially silly bugs.
+(See iodata/attrutils.py and the use of validate_shape in all of these classes.)

-The following attrs functions could be convenient when working with these classes:
+The following attrs functions may be useful when working with these classes:

-• The data can be turned into plain Python data types with the attr.asdict function.
-Make sure you add the retain_collection_types=True option, to avoid the following issue: https://github.com/python-attrs/attrs/issues/646 For example.
+• The data can be converted to plain Python data types using the attrs.asdict function.
+Make sure you add the retain_collection_types=True option, to avoid the following problem: https://github.com/python-attrs/attrs/issues/646 For example.

 from iodata import load_one